fergar2805/laravel-crud/README.md

 # Blog Site (PHP)

-A web interface for a simple blog site, where can may register, sign in, view all blog entries, post new / edit existing / delete existing blog entry, add, edit and delete comments, and log out, done in Lavarel 9.
+A web interface for a blog site, where can may register, sign in, view all blog entries, post new / edit existing / delete existing blog entry, add, edit and delete comments, and log out, done in Lavarel 9.

 ## To start